-My research agenda aims at rehabilitating the good in world traditions through comparative studies.
+My research agenda aims to mine the good in world traditions through comparative studies.
 The transcultural potential of the radically innovative prosodic theories of Gerard Manley Hopkins (1844–1889) and Shen Yue (441–513), as rooted in their particular traditional religious worldviews and ontologies of perception, is the subject of my (undefended) doctoral dissertation at the Centre for Comparative Literature at the University of Toronto.
 Related interests include intercultural and intercivilizational theory, philological exegesis and translation, continental thought and criticism, folklore and folk music, and relations between aesthetics and ethics.

+I hold an MA in Classical Chinese Poetry and a BA in English, both from the University of Victoria.
 In addition to Corpus Christi College, I have taught courses at Simon Fraser University (World Literature), Quest University Canada (Mandarin Chinese), and the University of Victoria (Comparative Literary Theory).
-I also taught for many years as a TA at the University of Toronto, UBC, and the University of Victoria.
-Before that, I taught several years of ESL in Japan, Taiwan, China, and Canada; and four years of high school.
+I also taught for many years as a TA at the University of Toronto, UBC, and the University of Victoria; several years of ESL in Japan, Taiwan, China, and Canada; and four years of high school.